SolanoD94/Diana-s-ReadMe-Generator/testREADME.md

 - [Questions](#Questions)

 ## Description
-CLI Application that automatically creates a ReadMe file with all basic characteristics.
+CLI Application that automatically creates a ReadMe file with its characteristics.

 ## Usage
-Create professional ReadMe files for future projects.
+Create professional ReadMe files for future projects from de CLI

 ## Installation
 run npm i command to install dependencies